 Cash and cash equivalents comprise cash and bank balances and fixed deposits.
-Cash equivalents are short-term (generally with original maturity of three months or less), highly liquid investments that are readily convertible to a known amount of cash and which are subject to an insignificant risk of changes in value.
+Cash equivalents are shortterm (generally with original maturity of three months or less), highly liquid investments that are readily convertible to a known amount of cash and which are subject to an insignificant risk of changes in value.
 Cash equivalents are held for the purpose of meeting short-term cash commitments rather for investment or other purposes.

-For the purpose of the consolidated statement of cash flows, cash and cash equivalents exclude fixed deposits which are pledged or have maturity of more than three months.
+For the purpose of the consolidated statement of cash flows, cash and cash equivalents exclude bank deposits which are pledged.